 Buckingham Palace Gardens

-Buckingham Palace Garden is opening to visitors from 9 July 2021.
+Buckingham Palace Garden is open to visitors until 19 September 2021.
 This is a once-in-a-lifetime opportunity to explore the largest private garden in London, home to the Queen!
 You are even allowed to picnic with views of Buckingham Palace.
 Tickets are in high demand and selling out fast!

 Hampton Court Palace is home to some spectacular gardens.
 Lose yourself in the most famous maze in the world, still baffling visitors after 300 years.
 See the Privy Garden, now restored to its former glory and complete with its intricate Tijou Screen.
 Discover the sunken gardens created for Henry VIII and transformed by Mary II.
 Meet mysterious beasts, storm the battlements and discover the secret grotto in the Magic Garden!